ScottyLabs/wdw/deployment/lab/index.md

 but they're not the only ones out there.

 Typically a `.com` name will run somewhere ~10 dollars for a year.
 There are some free locations out there, your mileage may vary.
+You can get a free one from NameCheap by using the (GitHub Student Developer Pack)[gh-eduction].

 ## setting up the domain name
 We'll now be setting up the domain as required by GitHub.
 This is documented